 Why do I lose urine when I laugh so hard?

 Urinary incontinence is often not simple and can be very frustrating.
 Because the human body is a complex system and there are several types of urinary incontinence, women often don’t understand which type they have and aren’t aware of effective remedies to solve it.
 We can’t tell you how many times women have come to us saying “I’ve been doing my Kegels and they aren’t working.”
 Well, our answer to them is #1, maybe Kegels won’t help you and, in fact, they might worsen your incontinence and #2 maybe you aren’t doing the Kegels properly, a very common finding.
 Our skilled pelvic physical therapy stress incontinence treatment in Grand Rapids includes an in-depth examination to determine what is causing your leakage, what the status and function of your pelvic floor muscles are and what needs to be done to recover your bladder control.
 Maintaining continence is a complex coordination of your body managing your intra-abdominal pressure and keeping your bladder’s ability to fill urine, store urine and empty at the appropriate time.
 For your treatment we will discover the contributing factors in your incontinence and we will treat each of these.
-One professional society that is laser focused on pelvic health and urinary incontinence is AUGS.
-AUGS has published a brochure about stress incontinence that details treatment options.
-You can see on the brochure that pelvic floor physical therapy is a proven and recommended treatment for stress incontinence.
-Here’s the brochure: https://www.augs.org/assets/2/6/SUI.pdf
+Contact us to speak with us about Stress Urinary Incontinence treatment.

 Stress Incontinence Treatment Works so you can jump again!

 Recovery from stress incontinence is more complex than simply doing Kegels.
 Continence is a coordination of all of your core muscles managing your intra-abdominal pressure.
-At Purple Mountain PT Dr. O’Keefe provides expertise at determining how you can best recover from your stress incontinence.
+At Purple Mountain PT, we provide expertise at determining how you can best recover from your stress incontinence.
 Our stress incontinence physical therapy treatment program is detailed, systematic and customized to your body’s findings and it is right here in Grand Rapids.
-We evaluate your breathing, abdominal wall, back muscles, hip girdles and pelvic floor and teach you how to coordinate muscular control of all of yoru core muscles to facilitate the return of continence.
+We evaluate your breathing, abdominal wall, back muscles, hip girdles and pelvic floor and teach you how to coordinate muscular control of all of your core muscles to facilitate the return of continence.
 This includes how to engage your pelvic floor, addressing speed, power, pre-activation, coordination, and release; this is a lot more complex than simply “do a kegel”.
 If you’d like to read more about pelvic floor dysfunction and the benefits of our Physical Therapy take a look at the guest blog post I wrote on for Revive Physical Therapy.
 To learn more about Stress Urinary Incontinence treatment options, contact us here!

 At Purple Mountain PT we are experienced physical therapists with proven experience helping many people overcome their stress urinary incontinence.
 This is a passion of ours, it is what we do and what we’ve done for 20+ years.
 We are devoted to pelvic health and getting women back to being active and dry “down there.”
 Come give us a try and in your first visit we promise we will educate you about your own body’s performance and help you begin the process of recovery.
 If you would like to learn more about our stress incontinence treatment in Grand Rapids and how you can be evaluated, contact us today.